 [I will tell you another thing which happened to] My [Majesty].
 Listen up, you people of the Southland who are in the Holy Mountain (popularly called 'Thrones of the Two Lands' and little known);39 then you will know the Manifestation40 of [Amunre] in the presence of the Two Lands entire!

-[...] the [...] had sneakily come to launch a night engagement, at the posting of the regular watch, when two hours had elapsed (in the night).41 Coming of a celestial body,42 moving to the south of them-an incomparable event-dashing forward straight ahead.
-Not one of them could stand their ground [....They fled, tumb]ling over headlong; for lo! there was [fire]
+[...] the [...] had sneakily come to launch a night engagement, at the posting of the regular watch, when two hours had elapsed (in the night).
+Coming of a celestial body, when two hours had elapsed (in the might).
+In comparable event-dashing forward straight ahead.
+Not one of them could stand their ground [....
+They fled, tumb] ling over headlong; for lo! there was [fire]